askap-craco/craco-python/mpitests/README.md

 - Case 3: One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
 - Case 4: One transmitter and one receiver running on seperate nodes, with multiple pairs of transmitters and receivers;

-- Case 1: Two transmitters and two receivers running on the same node, but only use one node;
+- Case 1: Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, but only use one node;
-- Case 5: Two transmitters and two receivers running on the same node, but use multiple nodes;
+- Case 5: Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, but use multiple nodes;
-- Case 6: Two transmitters and two receivers running on seperate nodes, but with one pair of two;
+- Case 6: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with one pair of three;
-- Case 7: Two transmitters and two receivers running on seperate nodes, but with multiple pairs of two;
+- Case 7: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with multiple pairs of three;

 ## Case 1: Two transmitters and one receiver running on the same node, but only use one node